vakiltech

 2. Send a formal written email to HR — state the months unpaid, the amount owed, and give a 7-day deadline.
 Keep the email chain.
 This is your paper trail and shows good faith before escalating.

-3. Engage an advocate to draft a legal notice — a notice on advocate letterhead under the Payment of Wages Act, 1936 carries legal weight.
+3. Engage an advocate to draft a legal notice — a notice on advocate letterhead under the Code on Wages, 2019 carries legal weight.
 It signals you are serious and the employer risks Labour Commissioner action if they ignore it.

 4. Dispatch via Speed Post with Acknowledgement Due — send to the employer's registered address.
 Keep the receipt.
 This is your proof of service.